 Clinical Evaluation

-Your doctor may assess patient history, family history, as well as conduct a detailed examination of tremor characteristics.
+Your doctor may assess patient history, family history, and conduct a detailed examination of tremor characteristics.

 Neuroimaging

-Typically an MRI (magnetic resonance imaging) or DaTscan can help to rule out other potential causes and provide additional insights into the underlying pathology.
-MRIs can help identify any lesions or abnormalities in the brain.
-DaTscan checks for any loss of dopaminergic neurons in the striatum, which is in the basal ganglia.
+Typically, an MRI (magnetic resonance imaging) or DaTscan is used to rule out other potential causes and provide additional insights into the underlying pathology.

 Managing Tremor